paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/rp/process_reliability_modelling.md

 ````

 **Discussion about the three models**
-[Figure 4 -5](misc_figure4_5) presents the differences on the reliability and on the failure rates per model 1, 2, 3, using the example of the Weibull distribution as a wear-out model.
+{numref}`Figure 5.5` presents the differences on the reliability and on the failure rates per model 1, 2, 3, using the example of the Weibull distribution as a wear-out model.

 * Model 1 and model 3 are very close since the constant failure rates used for miscellaneous items are very low regarding the increasing failure rates of any distribution such as Normal or Weibull distribution.
 * Model2 could be considered as optimistic since it addresses wear-out only after the qualification time.